The age of the Earth – how real science happens

 Six days, of course, had long since ceased to be taken seriously as an estimate.
 The Scientific American account begins with Kelvin using arguments based on the then-new science of thermodynamics to challenge the geologists’ view that the earth was indefinitely old, and describes how he lowered his estimate from up to 100 million years to an upper limit of around 20 million.
 Meantime the geologists were developing what are sometimes called “hourglass” methods, based on observation of the Earth as it now is, and estimates of the rates of the processes that had brought it there.
 For instance, they compared the total amount of salt in the oceans with the amount carried down in rivers annually.
 They added up the known thicknesses of sediments, and divided that by an estimated rate of deposition.
 This led them to estimates of around 100 million, enough (perhaps) for Darwinian evolution, but still longer than Kelvin was by the end willing to grant them.

 When Rutherford’s group, followed in short order by Strutt, Arthur Holmes, and Bertram Boltwood, introduced radiometric dating, the geological community was initially sceptical.
 And with good reason.
 They were told that their careful estimates were wrong by a factor of five, then 10, and 20 or more.
 All this on the basis of a very poorly understood phenomenon.
 Remember that there was as yet no knowledge of the existence and nature of isotopes, the fact that there are three separate major decay sequences, or ways of distinguishing radiogenic from non-radiogenic lead.
 It was not until 1926, in fact, two decades after Rutherford’s initial work, that the method was generally accepted.
 And with our present knowledge, we can easily identify the flaws in the earlier reasoning, such as the inability to include the energy generated by nuclear processes, or the recycling of sediments back into the mantle.
+[Added edit: And, much more importantly, the role of convection in increasing the amount of heat to be disposed of; see here]

 I had already written about this subject, mainly from the point of view of the conflict between Kelvin and the geologists.
 Nonetheless, I found it both enjoyable and instructive to retrace the thoughts of some of the scientists I had already met, and others whose names were new to me, in their own words and from the perspective of their own time.
 This was, for me, no mere antiquarian exercise, but an opportunity to experience for myself this wonderful story of discovery, not just from the point of view of the eventual winners, but as a journey over difficult terrain, where even concepts that we now recognize as misguided functioned, in their time, as signposts.